 Check in with your team at least once a quarter to find out what your website is missing or what needs to be rearranged.

+How are people landing on your site?
+Optimizing your pages for relevant keywords will help you acquire new traffic.
 Where are people going on your site?
 Take a look at your website’s analytics and see where people spend their time, where they exit your site, and what percentage make it to the pages you really want them to see.

 Google Analytics gives you several tools for looking into all this, but a great option for seeing people’s path through your site is called Users Flow.
 If people aren’t getting to the information you want them to access, or if they aren’t taking the actions you want them to take, then it’s time to consider making changes to the website.
 Make it so it guides your users along the path you want them to take by providing more obvious calls to action (CTA).